bulletmark/pacpush/README.md

 ### SSH KEY CONFIGURATION

-You need to set up root ssh access from your host machine to the remote machine[s] for `pacsync` to work.
+You need to set up root ssh access from your host machine to the remote machine[s] for `pacpush` to work.
 For security and convenience, it is essential to use an ssh key.
 The following procedure copies your personal public ssh key to the remote root account.
 Your first need to set up your own personal ssh key pair of course, see Google for that part.

-On a remote host to which you want to `pacsync` (assuming you have already set up personal ssh access to that host):
+On a remote host to which you want to `pacpush` (assuming you have already set up personal ssh access to that host):

     sudo mkdir -p /root/.ssh